 Syllabus At A Glance

-There are four total sessions included in this purchase, each lasting for 1.5 hours on four consecutive Mondays beginning September 13.
+This course includes three total sessions, each lasting for 1.5 hours on four consecutive Tuesdays beginning September 13.

 Outside of class, students will be encouraged to take on optional activities on their own, including an identification practicum, phenological journaling, and a local exploration of trees in the area.